btd/huzzah/README.md

 You can finally say - Huzzah!!!

-It is the fastest and dead simple hierarchical text logger.
+It is one of the fastest and dead simple hierarchical text logger.

 Let step by step explain what does it mean.